ultimate guide to buying china tiles

 pattern tile

-Each type of tile has its own advantages and is best suited for specific applications.
+Each types of tile has its own advantages and is best suited for specific applications.
 It’s always important to choose the right type of tile based on the requirements of your commercial projects.

 What surface finishes, tile size and thickness options in China

-Finishes, size and thickness are one of the factors you need to pay attention.
+Finishes, size and thickness are some of the factors you need to pay attention.
+Understand these options and know which one actually work for your market.
+Here’s a breakdown of what’s available and how to think about each.

 tile surface options

-Size options: from traditional to dramatic large format
+Size and format options: from traditional to large format and beyond

 In China, as the evolution of manufacturing capabilities has dramatically expanded size options:

 Large format tiles (800×800mm, 900*900, 600×1200mm, 750*1500mm, 900×1800mm) create dramatic, nearly seamless installations with minimal grout lines.
 These have gained tremendous popularity for their ability to make spaces feel larger and more continuous.
-New manufacturing advances have made these increasingly affordable and available from more factories.
+Pricing has come down significantly as more factories have invested in large-format equipment.
+If you’re not already carrying these, and your market can accept big size, it’s worth adding them.

 Thickness options for specialized applications

-In recent years, China manufacturing capabilities now account for more than 50% of worldwide ceramic tile production, creating unmatched advantages for importers seeking quality products at competitive prices.
-This is closely related to the fact that China has many ceramic production areas.
+In recent years, China manufacturing capabilities now account for more than 50% of worldwide ceramic tile production, this is closely related to the fact that China has many ceramic production areas.
 Now let’s explore China’s ceramics production areas in-depth.

 The major Chinese tile manufacturing regions and their specialties.